Myriopteris wrightii: Etymology

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 The common name Wright's lip fern refers to the collector honored by the epithet.

 Range and habitat

 Myriopteris wrightii is native to Arizona, New Mexico, and Texas in the United States, and northern Mexico.
-It grows on rocky slopes and ledges, usually on igneous substrates, at elevations from 300 to 2000 meters.
+It grows on rocky slopes and ledges, usually on igneous substrates, at elevations from 300 to 2000 m.

+Conservation

+NatureServe considers M. wrightii to be globally apparently secure (G4), and does not assign conservation rankings for the three states of the United States at the northern edge of its range.

 Cultivation

 Myriopteris wrightii can be cultivated, and should be grown under high light in well-drained garden soil with sand.
 The soil should be dry to moist-dry.